Vyxal/Vyxal/documents/protocols/contributing.md

 ### You want to make a Pull Request

 Wow.
 You actually took the time to dive into Vyxal source code and make a meaningful change.
-Aren't you an epic gamer.
+Aren't you an epic gamer!
 Before you merge your changes, make sure to:

 - Clearly describe what it is that you are changing.
 - Get approval from two other contributors (via requesting a review)
 - Check that the PR is actually mergable
 - Ensure that it passes the testing workflow

+Do so increasing the epicness of your gamer level and makes everyone very happy.

 ### You are doing something not listed here